BULLETFEST/BULLETFEST/README.md

 ## Testing

-Recommended way of testing is using two machines, but if limited to one, follow [this](https://github.com/FakeByte/EpicOnlineTransport/tree/master#testing-multiplayer-on-one-device) guide. \
+Recommended way of testing is using two machines, but if limited to one, follow [this](https://github.com/FakeByte/EpicOnlineTransport/tree/master#testing-multiplayer-on-one-device) guide.
-**Back-end**: Set `testMode` (in `Assets/Scripts/FirebaseManager.cs:13`) to `false`, otherwise the code will try to connect to `localhost:3000`.